Alx-Benjamin/AQ3D-Bot/README.md

 **Disclaimer:**

 * This bot is intended for personal use only.
+* Always follow the terms of service of AQ3D.
 * Use at your own risk.

-* Always follow the terms of service of AQ3D.
+I do not condon cheating, nor do I encourage it.
+This project is strictly for proof of concept and to practice my python skills.
+What ever happens to your account, is on you.
+This project is open source, so if you think something could be done better, by all means go ahead.

 **Get Started Today!**